shira-shin/ranking-app-a/README.md

 Run these commands from the `web` directory so dependencies like `next-auth` and `react` are installed locally.
 See [web/README.md](web/README.md) for detailed setup and development instructions, including environment variables and type checking with `npx tsc --noEmit`.
 Copy `web/.env.local.example` to `web/.env.local` and fill in the Google OAuth values before starting the app.

+If `npm run dev` fails with "Module not found" or "Invalid hook call" errors, reinstall dependencies in `web/` and ensure no globally installed copies of `react` or `next-auth` are being used.

 ### Server (FastAPI)
 ```
 cd server